Technical Article

 2. Poor Torque Stability at Low Speed

-If the brake or clutch cannot deliver smooth, stable torque at low speed, film feeding becomes jerky and unpredictable.
+Rewinding typically demands high torque at low rotational speeds.
+If the brake or clutch cannot deliver smooth, consistent torque under these conditions, film feeding becomes jerky and unpredictable.

 3. Improper Brake or Clutch Selection

-• Brake torque capacity too close to operating demand
+• Brake torque capacity set too close to operating demand

-A brake that meets nominal torque requirements may still fail to provide stable feeding under real operating conditions.
+A component can pass specification checks and still fail to deliver stable film feeding under real production conditions.

 4. Mechanical Inconsistencies in the Web Path